Committee (2nd Day)

 I recognise the principles which lie behind the proposed amendments, and I hope that noble Lords will accept why I cannot accept them today.
 I therefore hope that the noble Lord, Lord Grantchester, feels able to withdraw his amendment.

-I thank the Minister for that very full response and am grateful, too, to hear the whispers between her and the noble Lord the Minister on the Front Bench.
+I thank the Minister for that very full response and am grateful, too, to hear the whispers between her and the Minister on the Front Bench.
 Our expectations are always full of hope, but I am rather troubled by her response to Amendment 8, and we will need to consider her reply very carefully.
 I am not sure that the power should be enduring.
 However, she said in her response to the noble Lord, Lord Fox, that it is important that there continues to be scrutiny and oversight of these agreements.
 We will study her response very carefully.
 In the meantime, I beg leave to withdraw the amendment.

 Amendment 8 withdrawn.